MukulParashar/Used-Car-Sell-Market-Analysis/README.md

 * **The top 10 most selling used cars brands are shown in the plot below where the most selling Maruti Cars among all owner type.**
 ![alt text](https://github.com/MukulParashar/Used_Car_Sell_India/blob/master/images/top%2010%20brands.png)

-**The reason for the above plot can be because of Maruti's due to less efficient cars as compared to other brands.**
+**The reason for the above plot can be because of Maruti's less efficient cars as compared to other brands.
+Other reasons could be unavailability of parts, improper service and many more.**